jmadala/workshop-cultivating-coders/README.md

 ### Deploy Source Code and a Docker Image

-#### Background: Source to Image
+#### Background: Source-To-Image (STI)

 We have seen how we can deploy a standard, stand-alone Docker image.
 Now, let’s see how we can work with source code and builds with Docker images.
 We can use the new-app command to do a simple deploy of code with a Docker image.
-The RedHat OpenShift and Digital Garage teams have built some Docker images that are enabled for a more generic build mechanism, called Source-To-Image (or STI).
+The RedHat OpenShift and Digital Garage teams have built some Docker images that are enabled for a more generic build mechanism, called STI.

 STI is an Open Source project sponsored by Red Hat.
 It’s goal is to provide a simple, efficient, and stand-alone mechanism to inject source code into a Docker image and produce a Docker image that can run as-is.
 The Digital Garage platform is STI enabled and can use STI as one of it’s build mechanisms (in addition to Docker build and custom build).
 A full discussion of STI is beyond the scope of this workshop; however, please read the documentation to learn more about this project.